iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 date: 2018-02-21
 ---

 Preface: Reading a book requires so much of my attention that I never finish books that do not interest me.
-Therefore, I would honestly recommend all the books listed below. <br>
+Therefore, I would honestly recommend all the books listed below. <br><br>
 This list will be updated continuously.

 These are the [highlights](/bookhighlights.html) from all the books I’ve read on the Kindle.